arbal/awesome-stars/README.md

 - [alexei-led/pumba](https://github.com/alexei-led/pumba) - Chaos testing, network emulation and stress testing tool for containers
 - [buger/goreplay](https://github.com/buger/goreplay) - GoReplay is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
 It can be used to increase confidence in code deployments, configuration changes and infrastructure changes.
 - [suyashkumar/getbin](https://github.com/suyashkumar/getbin) - 💻 Easily fetch latest GitHub release binaries (for your OS/arch) using just wget or curl
-- [onepanelio/onepanel](https://github.com/onepanelio/onepanel) - Production grade, end-to-end vision AI platform with fully integrated modules for model building, automated labeling, data processing, model training and hyperparameter tuning.
+- [onepanelio/onepanel](https://github.com/onepanelio/onepanel) - The open and extensible integrated development environment (IDE) for computer vision with fully integrated modules for model building, automated labeling, data processing, model training, hyperparameter tuning and workflow orchestration.
 - [src-d/hercules](https://github.com/src-d/hercules) - Gaining advanced insights from Git repository history.
 - [hybridgroup/gocv](https://github.com/hybridgroup/gocv) - Go package for computer vision using OpenCV 4 and beyond.
 - [mhristof/paste](https://github.com/mhristof/paste) - An alfred workflow to transform your clipboard